htirumani/Project/Data Collection/Fitbit/README.md

 # Fitbit

 Utilizes [Fitbit unofficial API](https://github.com/orcasgit/python-fitbit) to fetch user data and format JSON docs for every minute, adapted from an [article](https://towardsdatascience.com/using-the-fitbit-web-api-with-python-f29f119621ea) by Michael Galarnyk.
 Then it pushes these docs to the relevant collections in the MongoDB Atlas database.
-The script currently calls and pushes minute data for sleep and heart rate data.
+The script currently calls and pushes minute data for sleep, heart rate, and step data.

 ## Using Script